World Kitchen Cherish Pattern white ceramic butter dish with lid: Food surface is ND (negative) for Lead, Cadmium, Mercury, Arsenic, & Antimony

 • Iron (Fe): 5,542 +/- 256 ppm

-• no other metals detected
+• No other metals were detected.

-Unglazed edge (base / white clay substrate)
+Unglazed edge (base/ white clay substrate):

 • Bismuth (Bi): 137 +/ 13 ppm